sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

   show: true
 ---

-{% warning %}
-**Teammates is currently in beta!**

-SendGrid is releasing the Teammates Beta to users in phases.
-If you do not immediately have access to Teammates, you will shortly.
-Stay tuned!
-{% endwarning %}

 * [Is Teammates available for all SendGrid pricing plans?](#-Is-Teammates-available-for-all-SendGrid-pricing-plans)
 * [Is there an additional fee to use Teammates?](#-Is-there-an-additional-fee-to-use-Teammates)
 * [How are teammates different from subusers?](#-How-are-teammates-different-from-subusers)